 English language tests for private hire drivers

-Transport for London (TfL) has announced that all new applicants, and existing private hire drivers applying to renew their licence for the first time since the introduction of this new requirement, must now meet the equivalent of a B1 English language requirement.
+Transport for London (TfL) announced in 2016 that all new applicants, and existing private hire drivers applying to renew their licence for the first time since the introduction of this requirement, must meet the B1 English language requirement.

 Trinity’s ISE I Secure English Language Test (SELT) has been approved by TfL for this purpose – full details and how to book this exam are detailed below.